-Unfortunately, Barbados has a long history of sea turtle hunting for their meat, eggs, and shells which has significantly reduced the population to what it used to be.
+Unfortunately, Barbados has a long history of sea turtle hunting for their meat, eggs, and shells, which has significantly reduced the population to what it used to be.
 Now there is a ban on turtle hunting in Barbados, and the population is slowly recovering thanks to the Barbados Sea Turtle Project.

-They do several things to help protect the sea turtles in Barbados such as relocating nests too close to the tide line, rescuing hatchlings disoriented by hotel lights, and rehabilitating turtles that have been accidentally hooked in fishing nets.
+They do several things to help protect the sea turtles in Barbados, such as relocating nests too close to the tide line, rescuing hatchlings disoriented by hotel lights, and rehabilitating turtles accidentally hooked in fishing nets.

-The Barbados sea turtle project also has a 24-hour Sea Turtle Hotline (230-0142) year-round that the public can call in information about turtles nesting, hatching of eggs, or lost or injured turtles.
+The Barbados sea turtle project has a 24-hour Sea Turtle Hotline (230-0142) year-round that the public can call in information about turtles nesting, hatching of eggs, or lost or injured turtles.

-If you are interested in volunteering with wildlife, you can also apply to be a volunteer with the Barbados Sea Turtle Project!
+If you are interested in volunteering with wildlife, you can also apply to volunteer with the Barbados Sea Turtle Project!
 Volunteering is a great way to give back and travel the world on a budget.

-Turtle Hatching Season in Barbados
+Turtle hatching season in Barbados

 Another remarkable wildlife experience you can have in Barbados is to witness the baby sea turtles hatching and swimming out to sea for the first time.